Welcome to Winnow Farm!

 Drying Pea 'Carlin'

 A true British heirloom, dating back to 12th century and hailing from the North of England.
 Once a staple, today they are most frequently found doused in salt and vinegar.
 They are as delicious as they sound.
 Carlin peas are traditional drying peas, grown to harvest and eat as a pulse rather than the sweet fresh peas we're more familiar with.
 Grow these fuss-free plants and feel the wholesome satisfaction of loading up your store cupboard with home grown pulses this winter!
 Sow: March to May outside Harvest: June - July Kitchen: Steam or sautee.
 Pairs well with alliums (garlic, onions, shallots), fats (butter, feta, smoked fish, bacon), aromatics (mint, dill, parsley, chilli).
-18g (approx 100 seeds) We pack seeds by weight, the number of seeds in a packet is an estimate.
-Pisum sativum Germ Rate: 98% Oct 25
+Pisum sativum 18g (approx 100 seeds).
+We pack seeds by weight, the number of seeds in a packet is an estimate.
+Germ Rate: 98% Oct 25

 £2.25